Home Art Gallery Work in Progress Meet the Artist Details and Prices Contact the Artist

 Next step is making the element that will be transformed into a piece of kiln-cast glass.
 There are several ways to go about creating these glass pieces.
 Since I'm aiming for realistic hands, I started by making a casting of my own hand with an alginate compound and plaster.
 That sounds simple enough but I have come to appreciate that the creative process usually has a mind of its own.

-Problem #1 - When the left hand is in the alginate, I only have one hand left to work the material.
+Problem #1 - When my left hand is in the alginate, I only have one hand left to work the material.
 Another set of helping hands are priceless on form-casting day.

 Once the alginate casting mix is set and my hand is retrieved out of the alginate's grasp, a plaster mixture is poured into the void.
-I will gently swish the plaster around and tap on the outside of the mold form to release as much air as possible.
-Then it is supported and left untouched for about an hour while the plaster sets up and cures.
-When the plaster has finished curing, the alginate form is peeled away (top right), exposing the perfectly detailed casting.
+I gently swish the plaster around and tap on the outside of the mold form to burp out as much air as possible.
+Then the mold is supported and left untouched for a few hour while the plaster sets up.
+When the plaster has finished curing (1-2 weeks depending on the weather), the alginate form is peeled away (top right), exposing the perfectly detailed casting.

-After the plaster hands have been extracted from the alginate mix, and all the imperfections have been corrected, it's time to start making "mother molds.
-Mother molds are used when more than one wax image will be made from an original casting - in my case, the same plaster hand.
-They often consist of an inner mold, that is made of silicone (2nd from top), and an outer mold, that is made of plaster.
+After the plaster hands have been extracted from the alginate mix, and all the imperfections have been corrected and mended as needed, it's time to start making either "waste molds" for one time use or "mother molds." that are used when more than one wax image will be made from an original casting - in my case, the same plaster hand.
+The pictured mother molds consists of the original plaster hand, an inner mold, that is made of silicone (2nd from top), and an outer mold, that is made of assembled plaster parts.
 Here is an image (3rd from top) showing the different sections and parts.
-Last is the 4-part mother mold with the inner silicone form in place.
+Last is the assembled 4-part mother mold with the inner silicone form inside.

 Cast Plaster Hand In Alginate